open-quantum-safe/liboqs-java/README.md

 ### Building the Java OQS wrapper

-To compile the Java and C files required for the `liboqs-java` wrapper type:
+To build the `liboqs-java` wrapper type:
 ```
-$ make
+$ mvn package
 ```

-### Building the unit-tests

-To compile and run the unit tests, just type
+This will compile the C and Java files and also run the unit tests.

+To build without running the tests type:
 ```
-$ make tests
-$ make run-tests
+$ mvn package -Dmaven.test.skip=true
 ```

-## Example programs
+Both the above commands will create a `target` directory with all the build files, as well as with the `liboqs-java.jar` wrapper.

+### Building and running the examples

 The examples include: